Lemonade (album): Contemporaries

 Several musicians were inspired by Lemonade.
 American rapper Snoop Dogg named his fourteenth studio album Coolaid (2016) after Lemonade.
+American singer Sabrina Carpenter credited Lemonade with inspiring her to not limit herself, explaining that the album "really transcended every genre" which made her "feel like I didn't have to just stay in a box from there on out".
+American rapper Cardi B was inspired by Lemonade for Am I the Drama?
+(2025), which she said is "going to have my Lemonade moments".
+American singer Fergie said that she was inspired by Lemonade to create a visual counterpart for her album Double Dutchess (2017).
 British girl group Little Mix cited Lemonade as an inspiration for their album Glory Days (2016).
-American rapper Cardi B was inspired by Lemonade for her upcoming album, which she says is "going to have my Lemonade moments".
 Naming Lemonade one of her favorite albums ever, English singer-songwriter Ellie Rowsell of Wolf Alice said that it helped her to "put in more thought to what makes a good album flow".
 American singer The-Dream wrote a response to Lemonade titled "Lemon Lean" in his EP Love You to Death, saying that the album changed the way people think about their relationships.
-American singer Lauren Jenkins used Lemonade as the inspiration for her album and long-form music video No Saint.
+American singer-songwriter Victoria Monét cited Lemonade as an inspiration for her work.
 American comedian Lahna Turner released a visual album entitled Limeade in homage to Lemonade.
 American singer Matt Palmer was inspired by Lemonade to create his visual EP Get Lost.
 American musician Todrick Hall's second studio album Straight Outta Oz was made as a visual album due to Lemonade.
 British singer-songwriter Arrow Benjamin was also inspired by Lemonade for his 2016 EP W.A.R.
 (We All Rise), saying: "Every piece on this project was created from a visual, so that's why I was extremely inspired when I saw Lemonade."